dd010101/vyos-jenkins/readme.md

 **If you want to distribute ISO**

 Then you should remove VyOS branding, you can do this by configuring `NOT_VYOS` environment variable to `yes` before you run any script.
+If you set `yes` then `NOTvyos` name would be used as replacement for VyOS.
+If you set any other non-empty value like `someos` then this name would be used instead of `NOTvyos`.
 Beware - by default, the ISO will include VyOS branding thus you shall not distribute the ISO.
 This setting is remembered, you can override by defining empty value.

 ```bash
 export NOT_VYOS="yes"